In a little under two weeks my family and I will be moving to Louisville, KY.

 After thirty years of being in Gaithersburg, MD, Sovereign Grace Ministries, the family of churches that I serve, is relocating its offices.
 I’ve been here since 1997, so it’s understandably a bittersweet departure.
 But I’m filled with faith for what God has planned for the future.

 The Lord has been kind to us in Gaithersburg.
 We’ve been able to co-labor with Covenant Life Church to put on conferences of all types (including WorshipGod), host the Sovereign Grace Pastors College, and serve other Sovereign Grace churches in our region.
-For ten of the past thirty years we’ve shared a facility with Covenant Life.
-I have countless memories of rich relationships, encounters with God, and fruitful ministry here.
-And many dear friends.

 But a potential move has been on the radar for a while now and numerous factors have moved it to the forefront of discussion.
 The high cost-of-living in the DC suburbs has affected not only our staff, but the 15-20 men who move with their families to be trained in our Pastors College each year.
 In light of the economic downturn, decreased giving, and wanting to steward our resources wisely, it made sense to consider a less expensive location like Louisville.
 But Louisville has more to offer than low cost living.
 It’s home to Southern Seminary.
 Being close to Southern will enable us to beef up our academic offerings for the Pastors College and possibly offer credits toward a Masters degree.
 Add in the more central location and the thoughts I list below, and Louisville makes even more sense.
 (You can read more about the reasons for relocating here).